 - The amount of money you need and how you’ll use the funds

 - Financial projections

 - Industry experience within your field

-Key takeaway: Most borrowers apply for SBA loans through their local bank, but you can also visit the Small Business Development Center in your area or use the Lender Match tool on the SBA's website to help you find a lender.
+Key takeaway: Most borrowers apply for SBA loans through their local bank, but you can also visit the Small Business Development Center in your area or use the Lender Match tool on the SBA’s website to find a lender.

 Typical documentation needed for an SBA loan

 The SBA requires extensive financial documentation before you can get approved for a loan.
 This is because SBA loans are usually the main option for small businesses that can’t otherwise qualify for loans from traditional banks.